Igormurta7/igormurta7/README.md

 ### About me

-I am a QA Analyst at Track.co.
+I am a front-end developer.
 I also have a background in Customer Experience and Product teams.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/igormurta/)](https://www.linkedin.com/in/igormurta/)